mauriciovigolo/file-matcher/README.md

 * `preSearchDirectory` - Emitted on before visiting the directory / subdirectories.
 Returns the directory.
 * `endSearchDirectory` - Search by filename and file attributes was completed.
 Returns the list and the total of matched files, however be aware that this is not the final list of files if you are also searching for content match.
 ### Event emmitted while filtering by file content using the regex
 * `contentMatch` - Regex matched.
-Returns the filename and the percentage processed.
+Returns the filename and the processed ratio (0 to 1).

 ## Examples